balfieri/cordic/README.md

 </p>

 <p>
-To build and run the test on Linux, Cygwin, or macOS:
+To build and run the test (test_cordic.cpp) on Linux, Cygwin, or macOS:
 </p>
 <pre>
-$ make _test_cordic.run
+doit.test
 </pre>

 <p>